Set up a transactional push

 Examples and API parameters

-Below the examples, you’ll find a list of parameters for transactional push payloads.
+Below is a basic transactional push payload, followed by the full list of parameters.
 Your payload changes based on whether you reference a transactional_message_id (a template) or not.
-See our REST API documentation for more information.
+See our REST API documentation for the full reference, including code samples in cURL and several languages.

 {